sovware/directorist/readme.txt

 👉 Official Twitter handle : [Follow on Twitter](https://twitter.com/wpdirectorist)
 👉 Official Support : [Contact](https://directorist.com/dashboard/)

 Directorist Business Directory is one of the leading and fast-growing business directory plugins in WordPress.
-It is fully compatible with popular WordPress themes that allows you to transform your existing website into a personalized business directory with tons of advanced features and functionalities.
+It is fully compatible with popular WordPress themes that allow you to transform your existing website into a personalized business directory with tons of advanced features and functionalities.

 [youtube https://www.youtube.com/watch?v=iPZFpAqS7Ok]